 The Company's taxable subsidiaries account for income taxes using the asset and liability method, under which deferred tax liabilities and assets are recognized for the expected future tax consequences of temporary differences between the consolidated financial statement carrying amounts and the tax basis of assets and liabilities and net operating loss ("NOL") and tax credit carryforwards.
 Deferred tax assets and liabilities are classified as noncurrent on the consolidated balance sheet.
 Valuation allowances are established when necessary to reduce deferred tax assets to the amount expected to be realized.
-The Company uses a recognition threshold and measurement attribute for the consolidated financial statement recognized when it is more likely than not that the tax position will be sustained upon examination, including the resolution of any related appeals or litigation.
+The Company uses a recognition threshold and measurement attribute for the consolidated financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
+A tax position is recognized when it is more likely than not that the tax position will be sustained upon examination, including the resolution of any related appeals or litigation.
 A tax position that meets the more-likely-than-not recognition threshold is measured at the largest amount of benefit that is greater than a 50% likelihood of being realized upon ultimate settlement with a taxing authority.
 Interest and penalties related to unrecognized tax benefits are recognized in benefit from income taxes in the accompanying consolidated statements of operations and comprehensive loss.
 No such interest and penalties were recognized for any period presented.